Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Anomalous mobility edges

-Our results show that introducing a weak NNN coupling ($J_2\neq 0$) into the non-Hermitian AAH model gives rise to an anomalous mobility edge.
-Although its location $E_c(\lambda)$ remains determined by the Hermitian criterion in Eq.~\eqref{eq2}, it separates Anderson-localized states from ENHSE-type states rather than from extended states.
-This is corroborated by the Lyapunov exponent, the energy-selective complex-to-real spectral transition under PBCs, and the energy-dependent winding number that becomes trivial across $E_c$ and ultimately vanishes in the fully localized regime.
+Our results show that introducing weak NNN hopping ($J_2\neq 0$) into the non-Hermitian AAH model gives rise to an anomalous mobility edge.
+Although its location $E_c(\lambda)$ is still determined by the Hermitian criterion in Eq.~\eqref{eq2}, it now separates Anderson-localized states from ENHSE-type states rather than from extended states.
+This interpretation is consistently supported by the Lyapunov-exponent-based localization analysis and, for generic finite-size realizations, by the energy-selective real-complex spectral transition under PBCs and the spectral winding that becomes trivial across $E_c(\lambda)$ and vanishes completely in the fully localized regime.